dennisfrett/Arduino-Direct-NEC-Transmitter/README.md

 - **Ring**: Activates on a pulse.
 Typically active low.
 - **Sleeve**: Ground.

-The receiving devices expects an unmodulated signal on the data line (*ring*).
+The receiving device expects an unmodulated signal on the data line (*ring*).

 This libary allows you to connect any microcontroller, like an Arduino or even a Raspberry Pi directly to the IR input of such a device, completely bypassing the need for emitting the signal through an IR LED.